wtfsayo/zola/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/ibelick/zola)

-To unlock features like auth, file uploads, and agents, see [INSTALL.md](./INSTALL.md).
+To unlock features like GitHub auth, file uploads, and agents, see [INSTALL.md](./INSTALL.md).

 ## Built with